AlessandroRestagno/Path-Planning-Project-SDC-Term3-P1-Udacity/README.md

 ## Path Planning

 ### Prediction and decision
-In the `main.cpp` file (lines 354:546).
+In the `main.cpp` file (lines 354:557).
 Using sensor fusion data, I check where other cars are.
 The first step is checking which lane are available and which have cars.
 I used to different varibale `lane_free` and `lane_available`.
 If `lane_free` is true, it means that in that lane there is any car 100m in front of the car and any car 15m behind the car.  `lane_available` is true, when the car in front of me is at a greater distance that the safety distance and car behind me is at more than 10 meters.
 To calculate the safety distance, I implemented this line of code:
 ```
 double safety_dist = (ref_vel + ((ref_vel) * (ref_vel) / 20)) * 0.3048;
 ```
-If any car in fronto of me in my actual lane (plus one meter each side) is closest than the safety distance, the variable `too_close` becomes true and the car decellerate of 0.25mph.
+If any car in front of me in my actual lane (plus one meter each side) is closest than the safety distance, the variable `too_close` becomes true and the car decellerate of 0.25mph.
 If there is no car in this safety space, the car accelarete by 0.25mph, but it can't go faster than the speed limit (50 mph).

 Two situation can lead to a lane change of the car.
 First situation, if the central lane is completely free (indeed `lane_free[1]` is true), car should move to the central lane.
 The second situation it happens when the variable `too_close` is true.
 In this case, the car checks if the side lanes are available and, if they are available, move to the side lane.
 In case that the side lane are not available (but the opposite lanes are) and she is either in the right lane or the left lane, it starts a procedure called "Trying to move to the opposite lane".
-In this case, the car slow down till 35 mph and it's constantly looking to find a space to move to the center (and then to the opposite lane).
+In this case, the car slow down till 30 mph and it's constantly looking to find a space to move to the center (and then to the opposite lane).
 In the case that all 3 lanes are filled with cars the simulator prints "walt...".
 To avoid zig zagging, when the car decides to change lane, the variable `lane_changing` is set to true and for 150 frames (around 3 seconds) the car can't change lane again.

 ### Trajectory Generation
-In the 'main.cpp' file (lines 552:658).
+In the 'main.cpp' file (lines 563:669).
 I followed the instructions of the project walkthrough video and i used a spline.
 The header file is here: [spline.h](src/spline.h).

 ### Reflections
 It was a very fun project.
 I spent a lot of time tweacking all the parameters to get the car ride around the track without accident.
 At the begininng, I wanted to augment the number of waypoints around the track.
 One every 30 meters looked like way too little for me.
 You can see how I used spline to augemnt the number of waypoints (lines 210:294).
 At the end, it was a waste of time, because I didn't obtain a better accuracy and, continuing workiong on the project, I found that the number of waypoints was ok.
 After that I focused on improve prediction and decision of the car.
 I started from considering the safety distance.
 If the car was too close to other cars, the car would decellerate reduced his speed.
 After that I would look for moving the car in the other lanes and overtake the cars.
 I didn't used a cost function for each lane, because I found that the car was driving ok in the track even without considering speed of other cars, but just considering free space.
 To improve this project, I would introduce a target speed and implement it in the code.
+Sometimes, other cars change lane right in front of me, without respecting safety distance, and it can happen that there is an accident.
+I added one meter each side of the lane when the variable `too_close` activates, to decrease the possibilities of an accident caused by other cars.
+In some cases, when I decrease speed to try to find a free space and move to the opposite lane, it can happen that another car rear-ended the car.

 ## Basic Build Instructions